One Day in Quebec City – Must-See Attractions for a Short Visit

 Quebec City is beautiful at night: the lighting highlights the architectural details and brings out the city's charm in a different way.

-Alternatively, in the upper Old Town and the Old Port areas, some good picks include Aspsarra (Thai), Chez Boulay (fine French bistro), Chez Rioux & Pettigrew, Café du Monde (also French cuisine), or Rioux Et Pettigrew (another French bistro).
+Alternatively, in the upper Old Town and the Old Port areas, some good picks include Chez Boulay (fine French bistro), Chez Rioux & Pettigrew or Café du Monde (also French cuisine).

 Where to Stay if You Have One day in Quebec City